brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

    at the most fundamental level available to a programming language: it’s built into Python’s syntax.

+   But to support not only the object-based Iterator Pattern but also its own legacy iteration protocol,
+   Python relegates the actual iteration object protocol to a pair of dunder methods.
+   Instead of calling these directly, programmers are expected to invoke iteration through a pair of builtin functions.

 The least expressive computer languages make no attempt to hide the inner workings of their data structures.
 In those languages,